Our Commitment To Quality

 Our testing programme started back in the early 80s with the DSIR Materials Testing Laboratory in Christchurch, using a DSIR concrete dummy.
 In those days most testing was done by drop tests from a height of about 1.5 metres.
 This was spectacular to watch, but gave only a pass/fail result, and so was not very useful as the load applied could not be controlled.

 Later DSIR was transformed into Industrial Research Ltd (IRL), and we used a large steel test bed, on which the dummy was laid and harness tests were carried out horizontally.
-With the closure of the IRL Materials Testing Lab in 1994, we developed our own test facility for static testing of harnesses.
+With the closure of the IRL Materials Testing Lab in 1994, we developed our own test facility for static and dynamic testing of harnesses and other products.